FPF Student Privacy Train-the-Trainer Program

 Training: Acquire resources and relationships needed to train and influence others.

-The pilot class includes 42 participants representing 21 states.
-For the pilot program, FPF primarily recruited staff from educational service agencies and colleges for teacher education, attorneys for local and state education agencies, and instructional coaches/librarians whose job includes training responsibilities.
-Throughout the program, participants will develop resources necessary to empower others to protect student privacy, including a personalized student privacy training toolkit, and foster a network of likeminded peers.
-Attorneys will receive CLE credits for all in-person and virtual trainings and educators will receive continuing education units, as applicable.
+For the 2020 pilot program, FPF primarily recruited staff from educational service agencies and colleges for teacher education, attorneys for local and state education agencies, and instructional coaches/librarians whose job includes training responsibilities.
+Throughout the program, participants will develop resources necessary to empower others to protect student privacy, including a personalized student privacy training toolkit, and foster a network of like-minded peers.
+Attorneys receive CLE credits for applicable in-person and virtual trainings and educators will receive continuing education units.

 How to Apply or Nominate

 The application for the 2021 class will be posted in early December 2020.